Tax Code br – What Do They Mean?

 SD2Income is subject to tax at the top rate in Scotland

-CIncome taxed using rates in Wales
+CIncome is taxed using rates in Wales

 COT• The personal allowance is used up (Wales)